 Based on the above justification, the following objectives will be studied:

 Identify key issues and potential security requirements for the scenario of PLMN hosting a NPN where the interfaces between PLMN operational domain and PNI-NPN domain include N9.
+And develop solutions to address the identified security requirements.

 NOTE: This SID will not discuss nor study proxies in the intersection between the PLMN operational domain and PNI-NPN operational domain as already covered in Release 19.
 Nor will the study cover aspects already specified or standardised in GSMA.

-Identify key issues and potential security requirements for the scenario of PLMN hosting a NPN where more CP functions (except AMF, SMF, UDM) are deployed in PNI-NPN domain.
+NOTE: It’s assumed that attacks happen from PNI-NPN to PLMN and PLMN to PNI-NPN.

-Develop solutions to address the identified security requirements.
+Evaluate if security recommendations given in TS 33.501 annex AB apply to the scenario of PLMN hosting a NPN where more CP functions (except AMF, SMF, UDM) are deployed in PNI-NPN domain.

 TU estimates